-U.S. Physical Therapy, Inc. and its subsidiaries (the "Company") operates its business through two reportable business segments: (a) physical therapy operations segment, and (b) industrial injury prevention services ("IIP") segment.
+U.S. Physical Therapy, Inc. and its subsidiaries (the "Company", "USPH") operates its business through two reportable business segments: (a) physical therapy operations segment, and (b) industrial injury prevention services ("IIP") segment.
 The Company's physical therapy operations consist of physical therapy and occupational therapy clinics that provide pre-and post-operative care and treatment for orthopedic-related disorders, sports-related injuries, preventive care, rehabilitation of injured workers and neurological injuries.
 Services provided by the IIP segment include onsite injury prevention and rehabilitation, performance optimization and ergonomic assessments.

-As of June 30, 2023, the Company operated 656 clinics in 40 states.
-The Company also manages physical therapy facilities for third parties, primarily hospitals and physicians, with 43 third-party facilities under management as of June 30, 2023.
+As of September 30, 2023, the Company operated 672 clinics in 42 states.
+The Company also manages physical therapy facilities for third parties, primarily hospitals and physicians, with 42 third-party facilities under management as of September 30, 2023.

-During the six months ended June 30, 2023 and year-ended December 31, 2022, the Company completed the acquisition of the following physical therapy practices.
+During the nine months ended September 30, 2023, and for the year-ended December 31, 2022, the Company completed the acquisitions of the following physical therapy practices.

-% Interest Number of Acquisition Date Acquired Clinics May 2023 Acquisition May 31, 2023 45% 4 February 2023 Acquisition February 28, 2023 80% 1 November 2022 Acquisition November 30, 2022 80% 13 October 2022 Acquisition October 31, 2022 60% 14 September 2022 Acquisition September 30, 2022 80% 2 August 2022 Acquisition August 31, 2022 70% 6 March 2022 Acquisition March 31, 2022 70% 6
+% Interest Number of Acquisition Date Acquired Clinics September 2023 Acquisition 1 September 29, 2023 70% 4 September 2023 Acquisition 2 September 29, 2023 70% 1 July 2023 Acquisition July 31, 2023 70% 7 May 2023 Acquisition May 31, 2023 45% 4 February 2023 Acquisition February 28, 2023 80% 1 November 2022 Acquisition November 30, 2022 80% 13 October 2022 Acquisition October 31, 2022 60% 14 September 2022 Acquisition September 30, 2022 80% 2 August 2022 Acquisition August 31, 2022 70% 6 March 2022 Acquisition March 31, 2022 70% 6

-\ See Note 3 for additional information.
+See Note 3 for additional information on the acquisitions in the table.

 In May 2023, the Company completed a secondary offering of 1,916,667 shares of its common stock at an offering price of \$90.00 per share.
-Upon completion of the offering, the Company received net proceeds of approximately \$163.7 million, after deducting an underwriting discount of \$8.6 million and recognizing related fees and expenses of \$0.2 million.
+Upon completion of the offering, the Company received net proceeds of approximately \$163.6 million, after deducting an underwriting discount of \$8.6 million and recognizing related fees and expenses of \$0.2 million.
 A portion of the net proceeds was used to repay the \$35.0 million then outstanding under the Company's credit facility while the remainder is expected to be used primarily for additional acquisitions.